 What to do if you skid on gravel

 It is really easy to lose traction and skid on gravel.
 This is especially true if you are driving at speed.
 To play it safe you should take it slowly and be really cautious when approaching other cars.
 You also need to watch out on steep hills and corners.
 If you do end up skidding then stay calm.
 Try not to jam on the brakes harder or swing the steering wheel suddenly.
 The technique instead is to press in the clutch and gently turn the wheel in the direction you are skidding.
 If you have driven on ice then it is similar.
 Turn into the slide and then regain control.

 Other things to watch out for

-For anyone planning to drive in Iceland whether in rental cars or campers you will need to consider insurance coverage.
+For anyone planning to drive in Iceland, whether in rental 4x4 campers or 2WD, you will need to consider insurance coverage.
 As you can imagine gravel roads can wreak havoc on paintwork.
 There are insurance packages catered to this along with things like volcanic ash and dust.
 For more on this visit our article on Iceland insurance advice.
 Don’t let the potential hazards put you off though.
 As long as you visit with an awareness of the road conditions you are sure to have an amazing trip.